 Having spent ten years as an R&D engineer, she moved into hi-tech business development in 1997, obtaining an MBA with the Open University in 1998.
 After running the subsidiary of the US company Noise Cancellation Technologies for ten years, she took up the post of Commercial Director at Dolomite Microfluidics in 2007.

-Dr Charlanne Ward - Technology Manager
+Dr Charlanne Ward - Commercialisation Manager